10 Best HVAC Companies in Douglasville, GA

 Frequently Asked Questions About HVAC in Douglasville, GA

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are required.
-You should also call a technician if you start to notice any issues, like strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+Following an inspection, your technician will inform you what services are required.
+You should also have your system inspected if you notice new issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.